Bomboo754/TelegramAiStudentBot/README.md

 # TelegramAiStudentBot
-Telegram Bot for my school project
+Telegram Bot prototype for my school project

-**A simple Telegram bot that helps students explore topics independently — no direct answers, only questions and resources.**
+# **A simple Telegram bot that helps students explore topics independently — no direct answers, only questions and resources.**

 > **"Learn, Create & Grow"** — with curiosity as the engine.